We specialise in scanning slides to high quality digital images

 We can convert your old 35mm slides, including Kodachrome and Ektachrome, to fresh digital images with our high resolution slide scanning service.

-All 35mm slides are scanned at 4000 dpi, giving an average image size of around 5370 x 3512 pixels (18 megapixels).
-Each colour image is also cleaned and processed with Digital ICE 4 to remove the dust and scratches.
+All 35mm slides are scanned at 4000 dpi, giving an average image size of around 5276 x 3564 pixels (18 megapixels).

 Each slide is cleaned prior to scanning and then processed with Digital ICE 4 to remove the majority of the dust and scratch defects.

 We have converted over 750,000 slides to digital images for thousands of customers and are waiting to transfer yours.

 |35mm||Half Frame||126||Super 35mm||110||110 sub miniature|

 All types of 2" slides are scanned either card, plastic or glass mounted.
 Larger 127 "Super slides" and unmounted slide film are scanned separately.

 For the majority of uses the 4000dpi scan size will be more than sufficient.
 The 10600dpi is ideal for professional use where extra large scans may be required.